 Please join us – take our Community Survey today.

 We are dedicated to advancing economic empowerment for historically marginalized and unbanked communities.
-Our mission is to improve access to mainstream financial services and the financial eduction people need to achieve long-term financial independence.
+Our mission is to improve access to mainstream financial services and the financial education people need to achieve long-term financial independence.

 We envision a world that embraces inclusion, acceptance, second chances and opportunity for all.
 Our new credit union aspires to be an organization that helps end discrimination in financial services based on race, gender, identity, ethnicity, religion, or past mistakes.